-First of all, you should have a purchased certificate for your website on hands.
-If you don't have a certificate, you can use a free certificate provided by Let's Encrypt extension (see instructions below).
+First of all, you should have a purchased SSL certificate for your website on hands.
+If you don't have a certificate, you can use a free certificate issued by Let's Encrypt (see instructions above).

 Note: It is possible to use Plesk for generating CSR (Certificate Signing Request) for your certificate.
 For that, navigate to Domains > example.com > SSL Certificates, fill in the required fields and click Request.
 Such certificate will be Self-Signed and not valid for checks.

 Go to Domains > example.com > SSL/TLS Certificates.

 Note: If you are using the SSL It! extension, click Advanced Settings.

 On the SSL/TLS Certificates page, add your certificate: